 - Growth and new technology.
 The GiveSignup | RunSignup team has increased employee capacity 29% so far this year.
 While some of that will be focused on enhanced technology for nonprofits, it’s not at the expense of endurance events.
 As the chart below shows, the majority of development time in 2021 has been spent on platform infrastructure that benefits both nonprofits and endurance events, while the teams focused on RunSignup and RaceDay continue to be incredibly productive.

 - Live events are back.
 As the events industry recovers, live events are roaring back, making up a full 82% of registrations in June – up from just 37% in November, 2020.
 While we expect virtual to retain more of the market than the mere 2% they made up in 2019, it’s clear that live events are rocking.

 - RunSignup updates in the last year have largely centered around adaptations to the current environment (like the Challenge Platform in 2020 and now a new Voucher feature to help clean up participant management issues).
 But there’s big new RaceDay technology, too, including Photos 2.0, On-Site Registration, a new CheckIn App, and big RaceDay Scoring updates for Cross Country and Teams.

 - Payment Processing Migration isn’t the most exciting topic, and does require that some organizations submit additional documentation to meet updated Financial Banking Regulations…but processing money for our customers is our most important function.
 Look for new and improved reporting, soon!

 - GiveSignup updates for nonprofits include a new wizards for Tickets and Fundraising Campaigns, a Website Builder, a new Ticket CheckIn App, and Fundraiser Notifications.
 Want to connect your data to your CRM or DMS?
-Our open API allows our preferred Integration Partner, RegForward, to connect our platform to yours.

 - What’s Coming in 2021 and 2022?